 Security and reliability

-The need to protect critical data, such as corporate financials, employee details, customer account information and trade secrets, means that security remains an essential requirement when considering ERP software.
+The need to protect critical data, such as corporate financials, employee details, customer account information and trade secrets, means that data security remains an essential requirement when considering a new ERP system.
 In the past, organizations perceived cloud ERP systems to be widely susceptible to breaches, hacks and exploitation, especially when compared to their traditional on-premises counterparts.
 To give peace of mind, many cloud ERP vendors are touting encryption and use of additional safeguards built on platforms such as Amazon Web Services that have enhanced security protocols.

 Another common concern with any ERP system is its inability to operate due to software, hardware and infrastructure malfunctions.
 Operational disruption can translate into hefty losses.
 Consider the cloud ERP system's need for internet access, especially for businesses with remote locations or areas with less reliable network connectivity.
 Equally as important is the overall performance dependability of the cloud ERP vendor that may have multiple redundancies and disaster recovery protocols in place to protect data.